 – if carrying business under provisions of Section 44AD or if the provisions of Section 44AD (4) are applicable and his income exceeds the maximum amount exempted from Income tax.

 Income tax audit in general terms means inspection of records of taxpayers to ascertain his actual income as compared to what information has been sufficed by the taxpayer through his books.
 A tax audit is conducted just to conclude and present a statement of observation of genuineness of income figures and records of the taxpayer to the tax department and to further get the assessment work done through professionals.

-Under the Income Tax Audit, a statement in the specified format is prepared by the appointed tax professional after the conduct of the tax audit, which is filed by him to the department before a specified due date to the Income-tax department duly signed and verified.
+Under the Income Tax Return Filing and Audit, a statement in the specified format is prepared by the appointed tax professional after the conduct of the tax audit, which is filed by him to the department before a specified due date to the Income-tax department duly signed and verified.

 Am I liable to get my accounts audited?